-It has a sweet and fruity flavour, a cherry lie licorice taste, but less of the vanilla taste than the other 2 types.
-It is thicker and moister than the Bourbon type, a deeper almost black color than the others but a subtler flavour.
+It has a sweet and fruity flavour, a cherry lie liquorice taste, but less of the vanilla taste than the other 2 types.
+It is thicker and moister than the Bourbon type, a deeper almost black colour than the others but a subtler flavour.
 It is used in making perfumes.

 - Mexican Vanilla

 Thicker than both the other types, it has the best smooth flavour among all 3 of them.
-The fragrance and flavour is strong and intoxicating.
+The fragrance and flavour are strong and intoxicating.

 Vanilla extract is a natural product and the most popular form in which vanilla is used.
 It is the most purchased form as well since it is far cheaper than buying the vanilla beans.

-The two fold and three fold extracts are known as essences, they are very strong and used by professional bakers.
+The two-fold and three-fold extracts are known as essences; they are strong flavoured and used by professional bakers.